Little Schloss & Big Schloss Loop

 I woke up as the sun rose above the eastern peaks.
 Meanwhile, to the west, ominous clouds had snuck up on me while I was asleep.
 The forecast called for heavy rain in the afternoon, and I resigned myself to getting rained on at some point.

-Once I packed up, The next 4 miles were delightful as the trail turned into well maintained forest road.
+Once I packed up, the next 4 miles were delightful as the trail turned into a well-maintained forest road.
 Gone were the vistas, but the path was wide with a gentle grade.
 As I trekked along, some large and plump wild turkeys flew away when I neared.
 They were massive and surprisingly agile for their size.

-Around mile 6, a left at the fork brought me on the blue blazed Tuscarora Trail (fun fact, the Tuscarora Trail is a 250+ mile long-distance trail and also a part of the proposed 2,000+ mile Great Eastern Trail).
-My plan was much less ambitious as I was only planned to be on this trail for about 1.5 miles.
+Author’s Note: The Tuscarora Trail is a 250+ mile long-distance trail and also a part of the proposed 2,000+ mile Great Eastern Trail.
+My plan was much less ambitious, as I had only planned to be on this trail for about 1.5 miles.

 Big Schloss